Sexually Transmitted Infections Are On The Rise

 • The vagina is an internal organ, which can make it more difficult to see symptoms, such as rashes or sores, unlike the penis, which is external.

-• Many STDs can cause infertility.
+• Many STIs can cause infertility.

-Open communication with your partner is critical to protecting yourself from STDs.
+Open communication with your partner is critical to protecting yourself from STIs.
 Be sure to take proper precautions, such as using condoms during sexual activity, and talk to your primary care doctor about your personal risk factors.

 Feel Better Faster